Wine Terms & Wine Terminology:

 The left bank refers to the left bank of Bordeaux’s Gironde Estuary and river Garonne – the finest red wine district on earth.
 The left bank is generally distinguished from the right bank, as its wines are predominantly based on Cabernet Sauvignon not Merlot.

-The Médoc is the most famous wine district on the left bank (and the world), and includes the Haut-Médoc and appellations of Listrac, Pauillac, Saint-Estephe and Saint-Julien.
-The Graves is another important left bank district.
+The Médoc is the most famous wine district on the left bank (and the world), and includes the Haut-Médoc and appellations of Listrac, Margaux, Pauillac, Saint-Estephe, and Saint-Julien.
+The Graves is another important left bank appellations.

 Listrac is a red wine-producing appellation situated in the Haut-Médoc district of Bordeaux’s left bank.
 Its wines (which include no classed growths) are of a lesser quality to the other village appellations in the district such as Pauillac and Margaux.
 It can also be a good source of great value red Bordeaux.